mrmowji/exercise/README.md

-# Exercise
+# Exercises
-All exercises I've done, separated by problem and then by programing language.
+All exercises I've done, from Exercism and Edabit.

+In each directory, you'll find two (or more) solutions; one of them is done by me.